-- 4 As part of EB-2005-0520, an independent consultant PricewaterhouseCoopers ("PwC") reviewed - 5 Union's cost allocation methodology and determined that it was reasonable and consistent with - 6 the ARC.
+As part of EB-2005-0520, an independent consultant PricewaterhouseCoopers ("PwC") reviewed Union's cost allocation methodology and determined that it was reasonable and consistent with the

+6 ARC.
 Union has not changed its cost allocation approach.

-- 8 Services to and from Union are based on the Receivers' needs.
-Union takes a central role in the - 9 costing of all services provided to and received by Union.
-Union examines the budgeted cost, - applies cost drivers and adds an indirect cost to calculate the fully allocated cost ("FAC").
-Union - takes this central role to ensure a consistent application of costing principles and to facilitate the - 12 creation of uniform processes and documents.
+8 Services to and from Union are based on the Receivers' needs.
+Union takes a central role in the

+9 costing of all services provided to and received by Union.
+Union examines the budgeted cost,

+10 applies cost drivers and adds an indirect cost to calculate the fully allocated cost ("FAC").
+Union

+11 takes this central role to ensure a consistent application of costing principles and to facilitate the

+12 creation of uniform processes and documents.

-4/ BENCHMARKING
+1 4/ BENCHMARKING

-- 2 Appendix A is a Union Gas Benchmarking Analysis Report (dated August 18, 2011) prepared by - 3 KPMG.
-KPMG was engaged to compare Union's net cost of four corporate support functions: - 4 HR, IT, Finance, and EHS to a peer group of companies.
-These functions were selected because - 5 they are the largest payments for services purchased from affiliates in 2011.
-Each purchase - 6 exceeds \$0.5 million annually.
-These four functions represent 68% of the services purchased by - 7 Union in 2011.
-As shown on Table 5 (column c), Union provides similar services to other - 8 affiliates for these four functions and forecasts a net revenue of \$2.0 million in 2011.
+2 Appendix A is a Union Gas Benchmarking Analysis Report (dated August 18, 2011) prepared by

+- 3 KPMG.
+KPMG was engaged to compare Union's net cost of four corporate support functions: HR, - 4 IT, Finance, and EHS to a peer group of companies.
+These functions were selected because they - 5 are the largest payments for services purchased from affiliates in 2011.
+Each purchase exceeds - 6 \$0.5 million annually.
+These four functions represent 68% of the services purchased by Union in - 7 2011.
+As shown on Table 5 (column c), Union provides similar services to other affiliates for these - 8 four functions and forecasts a net revenue of \$2.2 million in 2011.